WELCOME TO HIP HOP CONGRESS, INC.

 Our network serves artists, youth and thought-leaders who support grassroots initiatives and culturally-informed education for social change."

-Hip Hop Congress Inc (HHC) is a non-profit 501c3 organization dedicated to spreading Hip Hop cultural awareness and creative exchange to uplift individuals and communities.
-We collaborate our efforts through local, regional, national and international grassroots organization to evolve the perception of Hip Hop culture as a means to inspire social engagement, civic service, cultural creativity and economic growth.
-Our local, regional and international Chapters, affiliates and respective communities consist of a solid network of diverse individuals driving the necessary change to transform the world by uplifting young people and Artists though creative development, education, civic engagement and equitable resource exchange.
-HHC regularly hosts cultural events and workshops focused on the Hip Hop art forms of DJing and Turntablism, MCing/Rapping, Tech-based Music Production, Dancing, Graffiti Art and Beat Boxing, as well as the topics of Hip Hop education, mental health and youth-crime prevention.
-HHC is committed to youth-based programs that develop social emotional learning, mental health, academic growth and inclusive education across all genders, races and ethnicities.
+Our local, regional and international chapters, affiliates and respective communities consist of a 30+ year network of diverse individuals driving the necessary change to transform the world by uplifting others through creative development, education, civic engagement and equitable resource exchange.
+HHC hosts cultural events and workshops focused on the art forms of Deejaying / Turntablism, Emceeing / Rapping, Music Production, Dancing, Graffiti Art and Beat Boxing, as both formats and topics of alternative education, mental health and youth-leadership development.
+HHC is committed to programs that develop social emotional learning, mental health, academic growth and inclusive education across all genders, races, ages, and ethnicities.

 Our Roots